 Borrower irrevocably grants and conveys to Trustee,

-A deed of trust is normally recorded with the recorder or county clerk for the county where the property is located as evidence of and security for the debt.
+A deed of trust is typically recorded with the recorder or county clerk for the county where the property is located as evidence of security for the debt.
 The act of recording provides constructive notice to the world that the property has been encumbered (there is a Mortgage on the property).
-When the debt is fully paid; the beneficiary (lender) is required by law to promptly direct the trustee to transfer the property back to the trustor (lender) by reconveyance, a Deed of Reconveyance, thus releasing the security for the debt.
+When the debt is fully paid, the beneficiary (lender) is required by law to promptly direct the trustee to transfer the property back to the trustor (lender) by reconveyance, a Deed of Reconveyance, thus releasing the security for the debt.

-Trust Deed differ from mortgages in that Trust Deed always involve at least three parties, where the third party (trustee) holds the legal title, while in the context of mortgages, the mortgagor (borrower) gives legal title directly to the mortgagee (lender) In either case, equitable title remains with the borrower.
+Trust Deed differ from mortgages in that Trust Deed always involve at least three parties, where the third party (trustee) holds the legal title, while in the context of mortgages, the mortgagor (borrower) gives legal title directly to the mortgagee (lender) In either case, the equitable title remains with the borrower.
 Foreclosure on a mortgage is a judicial procedure (court of law) and is seldom used in Arizona.

 Colorado, the District of Columbia,